Lepton Flavor Violation of Z Gauge Boson Decays in Supersymmetric Type-III Seesaw Model: Numerical Results and Discussion

 \section{Numerical Results and Discussion}

-In this section, the numerical results are implemented using the SARAH, SPheno and FlavorKit packages \cite{Sarah1, Sarah2, Sarah3, Bernigaud2022}.
-SARAH package is a Mathematica package for building and analyzing SUSY and non-SUSY models.
-It creates source code for Spheno tool.
-SPheno stands for S(upersymmetric) Pheno(menology).
-The SPheno code is written in Fortran-90 and it calculates the SUSY spectrum using low energy data and a user supplied high scale model as input like MSSM, type-I seesaw (type-II and type-III seesaw), NMSSM and other models.
-Furthermore, the FlavorKit package which is included in SARAH can compute a wide range of flavor observables like LFV in Z boson, Higgs and lepton decays \cite{Porod2014}.

-According to the considered CMSSM-Seesaw type-III model, the final parameters in this work are: $Y_W$, $\ M_W,\ f,\ \left|n_e\right|,\ \mathrm{|}n_\mu\mathrm{|},\ \left|n_\tau\right|,\ C_{\tau\mu},\ C_{\tau e},\ C_{\mu e},\ m_{1/2},\ m_0$,\ $A_0$, $\ tan\beta$, and $sign(\mu)$.
-In our calculations the soft symmetry breaking terms are constrained by several theoretical and experimental conditions.
+In this section, the numerical results are implemented using the SARAH, SPheno and FlavorKit packages at full two-loops RGEs \cite{Sarah1, Sarah2, Sarah3, Bernigaud2022}.
+According to the considered CMSSM-Seesaw type-III model, the final parameters in this study are as the following: $Y_W$, $\ M_W,\ f,\ \left|n_e\right|,\ \mathrm{|}n_\mu\mathrm{|},\ \left|n_\tau\right|,\ C_{\tau\mu},\ C_{\tau e},\ C_{\mu e},\ m_{1/2},\ m_0$,\ $A_0$, tan$\beta$ and sign($\mu$).\\ In our calculations the soft symmetry breaking terms are constrained by several theoretical and experimental conditions.
 Such as the conservation of R-parity and the lightest SUSY particle of the studied model is the neutralino.
-Furthermore, the SUSY particle masses (charginos, neutralinos, sleptons and sneutrinos) which are calculated with SPheno must be above the recent experimental mass limits \cite{PhysRevD.110.030001}, as shown in table \ref{tab:Sparticles limits}.
+Furthermore, the SUSY particle masses (charginos, neutralinos, sleptons and sneutrinos) which are calculated with SPheno must be above the recent experimental lower mass bounds \cite{PhysRevD.110.030001}, as shown in table \ref{tab:Sparticles limits}.

 The SUSY particle masses are related to both $m_{1/2}$ and $m_0$.
-Therefore, we firstly determine their minimum values according to the previous conditions, so $m_{1/2}=$ and $m_0$=500 GeV.
-The parameters space for both $tan\beta$ and $A_0$ are determined for obtaining numerical results by running SPheno without any error.
-Errors typically occur for two main reasons: (i) Out of the values range of $A_0$ and tan($\beta$), the gauge couplings become large at $M_{GUT}$ due to large beta functions.
-Hence, the perturbation theory will fail. (ii) Negative mass square for the SUSY particles \cite{PhysRevD.83.013003}.
-The values of input parameters are then shown in table \ref{tab:par CMSSM values}.
+Therefore, we firstly determine their minimum values according to the previous conditions, so $m_{1/2}= 500$ GeV and $m_0=500$ GeV.
+The parameters space for both tan$\beta$ and $A_0$ are determined by running SPheno without any error.
+Errors typically occur for two main reasons: (i) Out of the values range of $A_0$ and tan$\beta$, the gauge couplings become large at $M_{GUT}$ due to large beta functions.